Abhiek187/ez-recipes-server/README.md

 ## Installing with Docker

-1. Follow steps 1-4 above.
+1. Follow the above installation steps.
 2. Run `docker compose -f docker-compose.yml -f docker-compose-[dev|prod].yml up -d` to start up both the web and server containers in dev or prod.

 To stop the containers, run `docker compose down`.